Azure-Samples/azd-template-artifacts/docs/development-guidelines/trouble-shooting.md

 # Troubleshooting validation errors

+## Provisioning and deployment errors

-The following document is a collection of typical errors detected by the validation pipeline and how to fix them.
+The following section contains a collection of typical errors detected by the validation pipeline when running `azd up` and/or `azd down` and respective recommendations to fix them.

 > [!IMPORTANT]
 > This is a living document.
 Please check often for updates.

-## Functional requirement: deployment and provisioning error on `azd up`
+## Getting log information

+When coming across a validation error for those commands, in the issue created by the validation pipeline bot, follow this steps:

+- click on the `Details` panel header, to expland it and see the log, as you see in the gif file below.
+- find the error details, with more information about the error

+### Region availability

+Models are available in certain regions, only.
+If you come across an error referring to Region Availability, [go here](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#region-availability)

+Make sure to update your template readme.md file, to reflect the available regions for used models.

+### Quotas and limits

+Azure AI Services feature quotas and limits.
+For more information [refer to this document](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits)

+Make sure that your template readme.md file, offers information or links to documentation on pricing, quotas and limits.

+## Other errors

 ### Error: UnmatchedPrincipalType: The PrincipalId '{id}' has type 'ServicePrincipal' , which is different from specified PrinciaplType 'User'.